yy0106yy/Future_Engineer/README.md

 Digital pin , a high current and a Low current can controll it to forward and reverse.

 Analog pin , can change the speed.
+And we Successfully made the motor move.

 ![image](https://github.com/yy0106yy/Future_Engineer/blob/main/photos/motor%20code.jpg)

+**Record Date：2022.2.5**

+**Members：CHEN,YO-YU、LI,CHEN-YU**

+**Content：**

+We found that the Steering of the remote control car was not very good ,so we decided to use lego to make the car by ourselves.
+We use differential to let the speed run faster while it is turning.